User Roles: Calculation of the Restriction Level for a User

 Calculation of the Restriction Level to a Form’s Nested Objects with a Specified Level

-If a user has multiple roles assigned and you have explicitly specified a restriction level to a particular form element container or form element for at least one role (while the other roles have the Inherited level to this system object), then the resulting level of access rights is the most permissive among the roles with explicitly defined restriction levels.
+If a user has multiple roles assigned and you have explicitly specified a restriction level to a particular form element container or form element for at least one role (while the other roles have the Inherited level to this system object), then the resulting level of access rights is the most restrictive among the roles with explicitly defined restriction levels.
 (In making this determination, the system ignores the levels of the roles with the Inherited level of access rights.)
 This algorithm is used to optimize the speed of loading the form.

 User Roles Restriction Level to the Form Restriction Level to a Nested Object User’s Final Level to the Nested Object

-Employee Insert Inherited View Only
+Employee Insert Inherited Revoked

 Warehouse Worker Insert Revoked